axelkennedal/dropp/README.md

 More features and improvements coming soon.
 Please support the app here: https://buymeacoffee.com/axelkennedal

 # Download & Install
-> dropp is currently available for Windows only.
+> Versed is currently available for Windows only.

-1. Go to [Releases](https://github.com/axelkennedal/dropp/releases) and download the .exe installer for the latest version.
+1. Go to [Releases](https://github.com/axelkennedal/versed/releases) and download the .exe installer for the latest version.
 2. Double-click the .exe and follow the instructions in the installer.
 3. Done, enjoy :)

-Now and then you might want to check here again for new updates, there's a link in the Settings view in dropp.
+Now and then you might want to check here again for new updates, there's a link in the Settings view in Versed.

 # Features
   * MP3 playback